 Section 179 expensing.
 This election allows you to currently deduct the cost of purchasing eligible new or used assets.
-Examples include equipment, furniture, off-the-shelf computer software, QIP (see "QIP deduction," above right) and certain personal property used predominantly to furnish lodging.
-The following improvements to nonresidential real property are also eligible: roofs, HVAC equipment, fire protection and alarm systems, and security systems.
+Examples include equipment, furniture, off-the-shelf computer software, QIP (see "QIP deduction" on page 9) and certain personal property used predominantly to furnish lodging.
+The following any businesses continue to face challenges, ranging from supply chains that haven't quite fully recovered and ongoing staffing shortages to inflation and interest rates that remain relatively high.
+At the same time, a lot of businesses are growing rapidly.
+No matter your business's situation, you need to balance any potential 2024 tax savings from maximizing tax breaks available to you with any possible negative impact on your cash flow, customers and overall business strategy.
+And don't forget about the TCJA; it still has significant implications for your business.